Film / A Fairly Odd Summer

 - Emergency Transformation: The Abra-Cadabrium changes Timmy into a fairy after he falls into lava.

-- Expy: In some extent, Marty and Mitzie, the two sibling who are victims of Vicky’s babysitting, might be inspired/based in Timmy's children seen in the ending of Channel Chasers, Tommy and Tammy.
+- Expy: To some extent Marty and Mitzie, the two sibling who are victims of Vicky’s babysitting, might be inspired/based in Timmy's children seen at the ending of Channel Chasers, Tommy and Tammy.